harshgupta97/proposal/G2-http3-protocol.md

 #### Connection management

 `GOAWAY` and `PING` frames exist in HTTP/3 and serve the same purpose as in HTTP/2.
-One notable difference is the `GOAWAY` frame in HTTP/2 can have the last successfully processed stream ID.
-In HTTP/3 the `GOAWAY` frame ID value must be greater.
+One notable difference is the `GOAWAY` frame in HTTP/2 reports the last successfully processed stream ID.
+In HTTP/3 the `GOAWAY` frame ID value must be greater that the last successfully processed stream ID.

 ### Exceeding deadlines

 When an RPC has exceeded its deadline in HTTP/2, the server will complete the response with a gRPC status code of DEADLINE_EXCEEDED, then send a `RST_STREAM` frame to the client to stop it from continuing to send the request stream.
-The HTTP/2 response is then processed by the gRPC client and will report the DEADLINE_EXCEEDED failure to the app.
+The client gets the response and reports the DEADLINE_EXCEEDED failure to the app.

 The `RST_STREAM` frame doesn't exist in HTTP/3.
-The reading and sending parts of a QUIC stream can be independently be stopped and the `RST_STREAM` functionality has been replaced by two QUIC frames:
+QUIC supports stopping the reading and sending parts of a QUIC stream independently.
+Two QUIC frames have replaced `RST_STREAM` functionality:

 * [RESET_STREAM](https://www.rfc-editor.org/rfc/rfc9000.html#name-reset_stream-frames) - Abruptly terminate the sending part of a stream.
 * [STOP_SENDING](https://www.rfc-editor.org/rfc/rfc9000.html#name-stop_sending-frames) - Requests that a peer cease transmission on a stream.

 `RESET_STREAM` is not appropriate because the response with the DEADLINE_EXCEEDED status code should reach the client.
-Because QUIC frames can be received out-of-order, even sending this QUIC frame after the response has been completed can cause the client to abort the request.
+Because QUIC frames can be received out-of-order, sending this QUIC frame after completing the response can cause the client to abort the request.

 `STOP_SENDING` should be sent to the client by a gRPC server after it completes the response.